mgenius3/TEE-DEV-INNOVATION/readme.md

-# JWT Authentication API - Service/Controller Architecture
+# JWT Authentication API - Tee Dev

 A RESTful API built with Node.js, TypeScript, and MySQL that provides user authentication using JSON Web Tokens (JWT).
 This project follows a clean architecture pattern with separate layers for controllers, services, and models.